Chapter 21 - IRB Recordkeeping and Retention

 - non-standard measures;

-- all correspondence between the investigator/research team and the IRB;
+- all relevant correspondence between the investigator/research team and the IRB;

-- a summary of audits conducted by the Education and Compliance Office.
-Full audit reports, responses from investigators, as well as actions taken by the IRB Executive Committee (Committee F) will be available for review upon request in the Education and Compliance Office;
+- a summary of audits conducted by Education and Compliance Support.
+Full audit reports, responses from investigators, as well as actions taken by the IRB Executive Committee (Committee F) will be available for review upon request from Education and Compliance Support;

 - documentation of actions taken by the IRB Executive Committee (Committee F) in response to unanticipated problems involving risks to human subjects or others and/or identified non-compliance and the corresponding responses of investigators.

-Research files are maintained by HRPO at a secure storage facility until three years following termination of IRB approval of the research (21 years for research involving children).
-Following the required maintenance interval, research files will be shredded.
+Research files are maintained by HRP at a secure storage facility until three years following termination of IRB approval of the research (up to 25 years for research involving children).
+Following the required maintenance interval, research files may be shredded.

 Research Subject Complaints

-HRPO maintains files of research subject complaints and the actions taken by HRPO staff, IRB Committee(s), or investigators to resolve such complaints.
+HRP maintains files of research subject complaints and the actions taken by HRP staff, IRB Committee(s), or investigators to resolve such complaints.
 Such files are maintained until 3 years following termination of IRB approval of the research study.

-Reportable events are submitted by the principal investigator through OSIRIS and are maintained for at least three years following termination of IRB approval of the research study.
+Reportable New Information are submitted by the principal investigator through PittPRO and are maintained for at least three years following termination of IRB approval of the research study.

 Emergency Use Reports

-Emergency Use requests are submitted by the requesting physician through a separate pathway in OSIRIS.
-Records pertaining to emergency use requests will be maintained in OSIRIS for an indefinite period of time.
+Emergency Use requests are submitted by the requesting physician through a separate pathway in PittPRO.
+Records pertaining to emergency use requests will be maintained in PittPRO for an indefinite period of time.

 Inspections by Authorized Representatives